-He then stopped and looked around, puzzled.
+He stopped and looked around, puzzled.
 "Wait a minute.
-Where are that Mister Handy and the Transportalponder?"
+Where is that Mister Handy and the Transportalponder?"

 Conveniently, the Transportalponder was across from where he was.
 He picked it up and inspected it.
 The plastic container that contained the energy had cracked open.
 The vacuum tube at the front of the pistol-like device was burnt out from using enough power to create the wormhole.
 Without the specific rare materials to create the Transportalponder, he would be as good as stuck here.

 He hoped the wormhole had only destroyed the X-84 facility.
 That wouldn't go well with his conscience if it did more than that.

 "At least I could play with it," he muttered and put the now-broken device in his bag.

 He checked his surroundings and spotted a small security camera mounted on a wall, tracking his every move.
 The sight of a stranger randomly appearing in a dark, dank alley would be suspicious as hell.
 That would prompt someone to check what the hell was going on.